jens-maus/svn2git/README.markdown

 file for all your projects and have it loaded for each repository that you migrate.

+If your project has many contributors or tracking down the information for every author is unfeasible, you can use the --authors-prog option:

+    $ svn2git http://svn.example.com/path/to/repo --authors-prog ~/authors.sh

+If specified, for each svn committer name that does not exist in the authors file, the given file is executed with the committer name as the first argument.
+The program is expected to return a single line of the form "Name &lt;email&gt;", which will be created as if included in the authors file.
+This script can also be placed into `~/.svn2git/authors-prog` and svn2git will load it from there.

 If you need a jump start on figuring out what users made changes in your svn repositories the following command sequence might help.
 It grabs all the logs from the svn repository, pulls out all the names from the commits,